 Basic net income per share has been computed by dividing net income by the weighted average number of shares outstanding.
-Diluted net income per share reflects the potential dilution that could occur assuming the inclusion of dilutive potential shares and has been computed by dividing net income by the weighted average number of shares and dilutive potential shares include all outstanding stock options and unvested RSUs after applying the treasury stock method.
+Diluted net income per share reflects the potential dilution that could occur assuming the inclusion of dilutive potential shares and has been computed by dividing net income by the weighted average number of shares and dilutive potential shares outstanding.
+Dilutive potential shares include all outstanding stock options and unvested RSUs after applying the treasury stock method.